Amanrk7/Pomodoro-Timer/PTimer/README.md

 - This plan uses a structure known as the Pomodoro Cycle, and follows this rotation ⬇️ Work → Short Break → Work → Short Break → Work → Short Break → Work → Long Break → Repeat

--Complete all of your tasks using this cycle and track your progress along the way ✅
+- Complete all of your tasks using this cycle and track your progress along the way ✅

 ### Tips for Success